ben594/align/README.md

 To work on a gitlab project with many team members, you want to avoid working directly on the 'main' branch as much as possible.
 If multiple people work on this branch at the same time, you are likely to run into conflicts and be forced to restore old versions.
 This is a mess.
 Instead, use new branches every time you add a feature or make an edit, and then merge these into the main branch.
 This is how to do it:

 Let's imagine we want to create a new function to help with some specific query of the database.
 Before you begin, create and checkout a new branch for this feature.
 1. `git branch query-feature` will create a branch named "query-feature".
 You can change the name as you'd like.
+Then switch to this branch using `git checkout query-feature`.
 2. Once you are on this branch, get to work.
 Make the edits you need to the files you want to work on.
 3. Run the command `git status` to see what files have changed.
 Let's say you only edit the file `app/db.py` to add the new function along with some comments, and `README.md` to include some information about this feature.
 These files will then appear in red under the title 'modified:'.
 4. Now that you're done editing, you want to save your changes.
 Each save appears as a notification on gitlab in the form of a 'commit'.
 To be helpful, we save our edits in small chunks so that others can easily read these notifications and follow along which changes were made.
 Let's say we want to make two 'commits', one for `app/db.py` and another for `README.md`.